5T33Z0/Clover-Crate/ACPI/README.md

 #### FixIPIC

 Removes the interrupt from the `IPIC` device.
-Fixes the Power Button functionality, so holding it for a few seconds opens up a dialog window with option to Reset, Sleep, or Shutdown the computer.
+Fixes the Power button, so that holding it for a few seconds brings up a dialog window with the to Reset, Sleep, or Shutdown the system.

 #### FixIntelGfx